 Don't overlook this first step.
 You need to spend as much time and effort learning about your business objectives as you do on creating their training programs.

-2) What skills are needed to achieving these aims?
-Break Down Skills Based on Individual Jobs
+2) What skills are needed to achieve these aims?
+Break down skills based on individual jobs

 Group Job Titles: Begin this process by making things a little easier on yourself and combining similar jobs.
 For example, if you have Tech Support Representatives and Customer Service Representatives, they are likely to require some of the same training.
 However, your Tech Support Reps may also need training similar to your IT specialists so group your Tech Reps with both.

 Rank your Skill Priorities: After you’ve figured out how your positions are categorized, you can now move on to prioritizing your skills based on position level.
-For example, a senior team member or supervisor would likely need expert level skills, while there will be other skills that just require proficiency while others may only need a basic knowledge.
+For example, a senior team member or supervisor would likely need expert-level skills, while there will be other skills that just require proficiency while others may only need basic knowledge.

 Then, create a list of these skills and make sure managers are aware of what their team members are expected to know and how knowledgeable they are supposed to be.